Why You Don’t Know What You Want in Your Relationship Anymore

 What you feel receives less attention.
 What you want gets postponed.
 As your own responses fall out of view, they are no longer where you begin.

-When you check in with yourself, nothing arrives with enough weight to guide you.
+When you check in with yourself, nothing arrives with sufficient weight to guide you.

 The route varies.
 The effect is consistent.
 You stop using your own response as a reference.